Asset Intelligence and Management

 The History of the CMMS system

 CMMS goes a long way back.
-Before its advent, it was challenging to achieve centralized, dynamic visibility, and automated management because maintenance information was typically stored in paper records, and much later, spread across various spreadsheets.
+Before its advent, achieving centralized, dynamic visibility and automated management was challenging because maintenance information was typically stored in paper records and, much later, spread across various spreadsheets.

 The early versions of a CMMS system first appeared in the 1960s and were primarily used by large organizations.
-Punch cards and IBM mainframes were used by the technicians to input computerized information and track maintenance activities.
-By the 1970s, punch cards were replaced with checklists, and technicians used them to input data into CMMS systems at the end of their work shifts.
+Technicians input computerized information and track maintenance activities using punch cards and IBM mainframes.
+By the 1970s, punch cards were replaced with checklists, and technicians input data into CMMS systems at the end of their work shifts using them.

 Throughout the 1980s and 1990s, computers became smaller, cost-effective, and interconnected, allowing CMMS systems to gain greater prevalence among smaller and mid-sized organizations.
 Also, in the 1990s, CMMS systems started to share information across local area networks (LANs).

-In the 2000s, the rise of intranets and web-based connectivity was witnessed which further expanded CMMS capabilities to a wide range of mobile devices, field applications, and operational sites.
+In the 2000s, the rise of intranets and web-based connectivity was witnessed, further expanding CMMS capabilities to a wide range of mobile devices, field applications, and operational sites.

-The most recent generation of CMMS is cloud-based and highly mobile, offering improved functionality along with faster implementation, simplified maintenance, and increased data security.
+The most recent generation of CMMS is cloud-based and highly mobile, offering improved functionality, faster implementation, simplified maintenance, and increased data security.

 Gone are the days when CMMS was only used by larger businesses.
 Today, even companies with modest maintenance budgets and internet access in their facilities can benefit from web-based, relatively affordable CMMS systems.